Posterior Cervical Laminoplasty (Laminoplasty)

 Most patients do not have sutures that require removal.
 There are internal sutures that will dissolve with time.
 There will also be steri-strips (white pieces of tape) over the incision that will either fall off or we will remove them in the office.

-No, the titanium instrumentation does not currently set off metal detectors.
+Worried about getting through airport security after your procedure?
+Well, you don’t have to fret.
+Luckily, the titanium instrumentation does not set off metal detectors.

-Yes, the titanium instrumentation does not react to the magnet in the MRI machine.
-You should still notify the MRI facility of the presence of the instrumentation.
+Yes.
+The titanium instrumentation does not react to the magnet in the MRI machine.
+You should still notify the MRI facility of the presence of the instrumentation, in case of any other possible complications.